qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Improving your theming workflow
 ===============================

-With these steps you are able to improve the layouting workflow of your qx.Mobile application:
+With the following suggestion you can further improve the theming workflow of your qx.Mobile application:

 * `CSS Auto Reload for Chrome
   <https://chrome.google.com/webstore/detail/css-auto-reload/fiikhcfekfejbleebdkkjjgalkcgjoip>`_

-This plug-in recognizes when a website's CSS has changed and updates the CSS automatically, without a reload of the site.
-This plug-in works perfectly in combination with our SCSS watch-job.
+This plug-in recognizes when a website's CSS has changed and updates the CSS automatically, without reloading the entire document.
+This plug-in works perfectly in combination with the SCSS watch job.

-The result: You just have to change a qx.Mobile's SCSS, save it and the qx.Mobile application in Chrome updates after a few seconds, and keeps the current state of the application.
+The result: You just have to change a qx.Mobile's SCSS, save it and the qx.Mobile application in Chrome updates after a few seconds, while keeping the current state of the application.